-- Extended Low-Income Use.
-All projects must commit in writing to extend the Housing Credits low-income set-aside an additional five (5) years beyond the fifteen (15) year compliance period to twenty (20) years.
-Therefore, projects will not be allowed to enter into a Qualified Contract until after the 19th year of the extended low-income use is complete, unless approved in writing by AHFA as part of the Qualified Contract process. - 15.)
+- 14.)
+Extended Low-Income Use.
+All projects must commit in writing to extend the Housing Credits low-income set-aside an additional five (5) years beyond the fifteen year compliance period to twenty (20) years. - 15.)
 Multifamily Housing Revenue Bonds.
 Any applicant applying for Housing Credits for a project financed through the AHFA Multifamily Housing Revenue Bond program will be exempt from the extended low-income use requirement and the competitive point scoring process.
-However, the application must meet all of the QAP threshold requirements, with the exception of the early submission of the third-party reports (Market Study and Environmental Assessment) and the minimum rehabilitation requirements.
+However, the application must meet all of the QAP threshold requirements.